around-the-straits/talk/content/posts/011-hui-lin-chiew.md

     > Worrying about my life plan and that I don’t care for the people I love enough.
 Oh and procrastination.

 * The one thing you regret the most.

+    > Not making the most of learning opportunities when I was younger.
+I wish I took piano lessons more seriously.
+Not being able to play a piece of music I love or to play to accompany my singing is a real handicap.

+* What is the one thing you've learned and want to pass on to the next generation?

     > This is a tough one.
 I think it’s so hard to pass anything useful on to the next generation because the world is changing so quickly.
 Plus thinking in terms of generations seems solipsistic---people born in 1989 across the world are living such different lives with different problems and aspirations.
 I could say, for example, that money isn’t everything---but that is not advice that would have applied to my parents or a lot of people in the world today.